deftio/provisional-patent-template/README.md

 ## Quick notes:

-* A provisional patent is not examined by the Patent office for patentability, instead if functions as a placeholder (assuming all the parts are provided).
+* A provisional patent is not examined by the Patent office for patentability, instead if functions as a placeholder for the date (assuming all the parts are provided).
 * The term of a provisional patent is 12 months from filing.
 This means that holder of the provisional patent has 12 months to convert the patent from provisional status to a full blown patent application.
 * You cannot file a provisional patent on a design patent.